buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 The _IfcBuilding_ is used to build the spatial structure of a building (that serves as the primary project breakdown and is required to be hierarchical).
 The spatial structure elements are linked together by using the objectified relationship _IfcRelAggregates_.
 Figure 1 shows the _IfcBuilding_ as part of the spatial structure.
 It also serves as the spatial container for building and other elements.

-> NOTE&nbsp; Detailed requirements on mandatory element containment and placement structure relationships are given in view definitions and implementer agreements.
+> NOTE  Detailed requirements on mandatory element containment and placement structure relationships are given in view definitions and implementer agreements.

 !["A building storey as part of a spatial structure"](../../../../figures/ifcbuilding-spatialstructure.png)